shorebirdtech/updater/README.md

 # Updater library

 This is the Rust side of the Shorebird code push system.
-This is built in Rust with a C API for easy calling from other languages, most notably for linking into `libflutter.so`.
+This library is used to update the code running a Flutter app.
+It is built in Rust with a C API for easy calling from other languages, most notably for linking into `libflutter.so`.

+## Background

+The primary modification Shorebird makes to the stock Flutter engine is adding support for the updater library (this repo).
+The updater library is written in Rust and is used to update the code running in the Flutter app.
+The updater library is built as a static library and is linked into the Flutter engine during build time.

 ## Parts
 * `dart_cli`: Test ffi wrapping of updater library.